Fadhilah2210/Fadhilah2210/README.md

 💻 Passionate about UI/UX design, web development, and software engineering, I enjoy crafting digital experiences that are both functional and aesthetically pleasing. <br>

-📚 Currently pursuing Informatics at Telkom University, always exploring new technologies and improving my skills in HTML, CSS, JavaScript, SQL, and more. <br>
+📚 Currently pursuing Informatics at Telkom University, always exploring new technologies and improving my skills in HTML, CSS, JavaScript, SQL, Dart, and more. <br>

 🌱 Beyond coding, I also engage in volunteering and believe in the power of collaboration and continuous learning. <br>